conradSZY05/correlator_receiver/README.md

 The CRC check is essential for verifying that the decoded signal was not corrupted due to noise, weak signals, overlapping transmissions etc. Helpful sources I used for learning these essential things are [here ](https://mode-s.org/1090mhz/content/ads-b/1-basics.html) and the dump1090 source code which was a very helpful example.

-The C++ examples I wrote decode around 89 signals per 2 million raw I/Q samples.
+The C++ examples I wrote decode around 89 signals per 2 million raw I/Q samples, although this number varies quite a lot depending on what area you collect the samples in.